SoftHeroes/JSObfuscator/README.md

 ## Features

-This extension will convert all your JavaScript codes in the minified version and also Obfuscator them to make it secure.Thanks for using 😊
+This extension will obfuscate and minify your JavaScript code to make it more secure.

 ## Note :
-Once code gets obfuscated you cannot revert it.
-So use this before deployment of your code.
+If you don't set the setting to change the file extension your origional files will be overwritten.
+In that case once the code gets obfuscated you cannot revert it to it's origional state.
+For best use, use this before deployment of your code.

 #

 ## Usages
-Just click `Ctrl`+`Shift`+`P` and search for `"JSObfuscator : Encode JS Code"` command and run it.
-Then all your workspace JavaScript will be obfuscated.
+Press `Ctrl`+`Shift`+`P` and search for `"JSObfuscator : Obfuscate Current Workspace"` to obfuscate your workspace recursively or `"JSObfuscator : Obfuscate Current File"` to obfuscate the current file.

 ![Preview](images/ss.gif)